orcacr-solana/solana-mevbot/README.md

 9. Visit https://pump.fun and refresh the page.
 The dashboard should now be visible

-10. Fund your operator's wallet.
-Recommended amount is 1.5 - 2 SOL for proper token acquisition and smooth operation.
+10. Make sure your operator's wallet has 1.5 - 2 SOL for proper token acquisition and smooth operation.

 11. Click "START"